John Moore, 1st Baron Moore of Tullamore1

 Consanguinity Index=0.0%

-Mary Cecilia Johnstone was the daughter of James Raymond Johnstone and Mary Elizabeth Cholmeley.1 She married Hon.
+Mary Cecilia Johnstone was the daughter of James Raymond Johnstone of Alva and Mary Elizabeth Cholmeley.1 She married Hon.
 Laurence Harman King-Harman, son of General Robert Edward King, 1st Viscount Lorton of Boyle and Lady Frances Parsons, on 17 May 1837.1 She died on 11 January 1904.1

 From 17 May 1837, her married name became King.
 From 1838, her married name became King-Harman.1